Six Flags Entertainment Corporation (SIX) Shares Up Despite Recent Market Volatility

 Jefferies gave a rating of “Hold” to SIX, setting the target price at $24 in the report published on November 08th of the previous year.

-Volatility was left at 3.94%, however, over the last 30 days, the volatility rate increased by 4.69%, as shares sank -10.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.27% upper at present.
+Volatility was left at 4.03%, however, over the last 30 days, the volatility rate increased by 3.79%, as shares sank -8.46% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.29% lower at present.

 Insider Trading